 It kind of makes you wonder how long that extra stuff had been in there before the cabbage came along to carry it out.

 Be careful because the diet is not something that you should continue for a long time.
 In fact it is more of a cleanse than a diet.
 But, I happen to have lost 15 lbs on the diet myself… so I am a believer.

 The cabbage soup diet is a form of intermittent fasting that gives your body a break from all of the usual processed garbage you shovel into it.

 On this diet, you spend 3 days or more replacing crap with pure whole food–the kind that comes straight from the earth.

 After a week of eating whole foods, your body feels refreshed and renewed as it has time to adapt to an absence of the many toxins it usually receives on a daily basis.
 Many people report diminished cravings for sugar and refined carbs.

 You may have heard of the eat, fast, eat diet–or any other diet that relies on fasting as a means of calorie reduction.

 The cabbage soup diet is a quick and dirty version of an intermittent fasting diet.

 Fasting diets are scientifically proven to help you lose weight and improve health:

 You can read more about it here.
-If you wanted to keep up the weight loss over a long period, do the Cabbage Soup Diet just one a day a week for as long as you like after you complete the initial phase.
+If you want to keep up the weight loss over a long period, do the Cabbage Soup Diet just once a day a week for as long as you like after you complete the initial phase.